MicrosoftDocs/query-docs/query-languages/dax/table-manipulation-functions-dax.md

 ---
-title: "Table functions (DAX) | Microsoft Docs" ms.service: powerbi ms.date: 07/22/2020
+title: "Table manipulation functions (DAX) | Microsoft Docs" ms.service: powerbi ms.date: 07/28/2020
 ms.reviewer: owend
 ms.topic: reference
 author: minewiskan
 ms.author: owend

 ---
-# Table functions
+# Table manipulation functions

-Functions in this category work with tables.
+These functions help create new or manipulate existing tables, for example, adding a column by using ADDCOLUMNS, or performing a *group by* using the GROUPBY function.

 ## In this category